ellexus/mistral_plugins/output/mistral_out_mysql/database/MySQL/readme.txt

 Process Summary
 ---------------
 The initiation scripts create a database called "multiple_mistral_log".
 Within it are 34 tables:
 32 log tables; a control table; and a rule_parameters table.
-A user "'mistral'@'%'" is created and given [SELECT, EXECUTE, INSERT] permission on "multiple_mistral_log".
+A user "'mistral'@'%'" is created and given [SELECT, EXECUTE, INSERT] permissions on "multiple_mistral_log".

 The plugin uses a 32 day rotating log system to store Mistral data.
 The data is the same as would be outputted from Mistral to a log file.
 Each field is stored in a separate column with the